firemodels/bot/Revbot/README.md

 This directory contains three scripts, ```get_revision.sh```, ```revbot.sh``` and ```qbuild.sh```. ```get_revisons.sh``` is used to generate a file containing a list of revisions for the fds or smv repo.  ```revbot.sh``` then uses this file to build fds or smokeview for each of those revisions.
-In the case of fds, ```revbot.sh``` can also run a test case for those revisions.   ```qbuild.sh``` is run by ```revbot.sh``` to compile each fds or smokeview.
-It does this on compute nodes of a Linux cluster rather than the head node to spread out the computation load and more importantly to not impact the head node.
+In the case of fds, ```revbot.sh``` can also run a test case for those revisions.   ```qbuild.sh``` is use by ```revbot.sh``` to compile fds or smokeview for each revision.
+It does this on compute nodes of a Linux cluster rather than the head node in order to spread out the computational load and more importantly to not impact the head node.

 You can use these scripts to do the equivalent of a ```git bisect``` where you examine the results of each case until you focus in on the problem commit.
 Since all of the revisions are tested at once and take the same time to test as a single revision, debugging can occur much quicker.